NatalieLouise91/T1A3/README.md

 gem "pastel", "~> 0.8.0"

-You can install the required Ruby gems through the command line using the following command:
+You can install the required Ruby gems through the command line using the following commands:

 For tty-prompt: